luben/zstd-jni/README.md

     libraryDependencies += "com.github.luben" % "zstd-jni" % "VERSION"

+There are also architecture dependent jars publushed that can be used like:

+    libraryDependencies += "com.github.luben" % "zstd-jni" % "VERSION" classifier "linux-amd64"

 Link for direct download if you don't use a dependency manager:

  - https://repo1.maven.org/maven2/com/github/luben/zstd-jni/